importance of hardener in epoxy

 As seen in the table, the amount of hardener decreases as the mixing ratio increases.
 This means that a higher mixing ratio will result in a slower curing process.
 On the other hand, a lower mixing ratio may lead to insufficient curing or poor mechanical properties.

-See also Industrial Applications Of Epoxy Resin
+See also Clear Epoxy Resin Liquid Glass

 It is crucial to follow the recommended mixing ratio provided by the manufacturer to ensure proper curing and achieve the desired performance of the cured epoxy.